 - Your baby is in an awkward position

 - Your contractions may have become weaker

-- If you’ve been pushing for a while, your baby might be getting short of oxygen
+- If you’ve been pushing for a while, your baby might be getting tired and in distress

 Using a ventouse

 During this type of assisted delivery, a suction cup (sometimes known as a ‘kiwi cup’) will be placed on the top of your baby’s head in the birth canal.
-The level of suction is controlled safely with a pump and as you push with your next contraction, the cup will also be pulled.
-The ventouse is normally only used a maximum of three times to avoid harming your baby.
+The level of suction is controlled safely with a pump and as you push with your next contraction, the cup will also pull to help deliver your baby.
+The ventouse is normally only used a maximum of three times to avoid harming your baby4.

+They are spoon-like metal instruments that fit around your baby’s head and help pull your baby out during a contraction1.
 With a forceps delivery, it’s usually necessary for a doctor to perform a controlled cut to make more room for the baby’s head and avoid any further damage to your soft tissue.
 While you push with a contraction, the doctor will pull gently to guide your baby along.
 You may need a local anaesthetic as it can be painful.
-A forceps delivery is usually carried out in an operating theatre, in case a caesarean section is required.
+A forceps delivery is usually carried out in an operating theatre, in case the baby will not come out and a caesarean section is required4.